 The Society works closely with other societies that focus on allied fields of research.
 We also support US-based advocacy for research funding by working in partnership with the Federation of Associations in Brain and Behavioral Sciences (FABBS).

-The mission of the Psychonomic Society is to promote the communication of scientific research in psychology and allied sciences.
+The mission of the Psychonomic Society is to foster the science of cognition through the advancement and communication of basic research in experimental psychology and allied sciences.
 It achieves this goal through two main mechanisms: (1) an annual meeting devoted to the presentation of scientific papers; and (2) the publication of scholarly journals in a variety of domains relating to cognition.

 The Psychonomic Society was founded by a group of experimental psychologists during a meeting in Chicago, Illinois, in December 1959.
 It was incorporated March 31, 1960.
 The main goal was to create a society that would support open communication about psychological science with minimal structure.
 An interesting article about the Society's inception and history can be found in Dewsbury, D. A., & Bolles, R. C. (1995).
 The founding of the Psychonomic Society.
 Psychonomic Bulletin & Review, 2, 216-233.